joelberkeley/spidr/tutorials/Dependently-Typed Tensors.md

 head [] = ?hmmm
 head (x :: _) = x
 ```
 We have a problem. `head` requires there is an initial element to return, which empty lists don't have.
 Put another way, we don't have any evidence that the list has an element we can return.
 Dependent types allow us to provide this evidence.
 A `Vect n Int` is also a list of integers, but unlike `List Int` it's a dependent type which always contains precisely `n` integers (where `n` is a natural number).
+The size of the list is verified at compile time.
 Here's an example:
 ```idris
 ys : Vect 3 Int
 ys = [0, 1, 2]